simi823/JavaScript2018/README.md

 git push origin master
 ```

 Follow the guide [Creating a pull request from a fork](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) to make the pull request.
-The "original repository you created your fork from" that the guide refers to in Step 1 is this repository.
+The "original repository you created your fork from" that the guide refers to in Step 1 is the AlbanyCanCodeCourses's repository.

 ## Resources: